netdata/blog/blog/2023-07-07-hidden-costs-of-monitoring/index.md

 - There also often an issue with the retention of data, as storing data for a longer period (on vendor's cloud) can result in elevated costs (leave alone the security aspect).
 - Most commercial monitoring systems, charge a premium for using their advanced features and can burn a hole in your pockets.
 The cost of scaling your infrastructure may result in an exponential increase in the monitoring costs.
 - Detailed monitoring acquired through granular, high-resolution metrics can improve the quality of insights and so reducing the time to troubleshoot.
 The cost of delayed RCAs can reach 6 digit figures in a matter of minutes.
-- Tool with enhanced usability decrease the need of training or hiring specialized individuals, individuals with varying ranges of expertise should readily understand and use it.
+- Tools with enhanced usability decrease the need of training or hiring specialized individuals, individuals with varying ranges of expertise should readily understand and use it.
 - The adoption of an optimal tool can lead to significant cost savings, increased transparency, and improved system reliability.
 - There is a need to adopt monitoring tools that are simple, customizable, and scalable to address these challenges and hidden costs.